g-vega-cl/deal-app-interview/README.md

     * If it doesn't work after running the previous command, check your PATH (google it).
     * A useful article https://www.freecodecamp.org/news/npm-vs-npx-whats-the-difference/

+2. Does this app has a backend?
+    * This app does have a backend.
+It's pre-made and the only function implemented is: `getShopifyProducts`, which lives at `https://deal-app-backend.vercel.app/getShopifyProducts`